-Ways to report a pothole: • Call Public Works, Utility Maintenance Dispatcher at (575) 439-4130 or • Submit a pothole location using the online form below
+Ways to report a pothole: • Submit a pothole location using the online form below or • Call Public Works, Utility Maintenance Dispatcher at (575) 439-4130

 While we use preventive maintenance to avoid severe pothole problems, potholes usually develop in older pavements as water fill cracks in the pavement and expands and contracts as it freezes and thaws.
 Heavy traffic also causes fatigue in pavement weakened by age and frost action.

 We regularly check for surface problems on streets with older pavement to keep ahead of any problems.
 We welcome calls from citizens to report situations in their neighborhood or on their traffic routes.
 If you notice a pothole in a street or alley, please report it right away.